Home Maps Resources Calendar About

 Photograph courtesy U.S. Coast Guard

-Charles L. Knight spent three years on the lighthouse as an assistant keeper and related the following to Robert T. Sterling, author of Lighthouses of the Maine Coast and the Men Who Keep Them:
+Charles L. Knight spent roughly three years on the lighthouse as head keeper and related the following to Robert T. Sterling, author of Lighthouses of the Maine Coast and the Men Who Keep Them:

 My stay at Goose Rocks was pleasant even though it was an isolated station where no one could get out and walk around on dry land.
 You have to get some kind of exercise and inasmuch as you have no place to run about you have to plan to go through some kind of calisthenics.